 The use of MATLAB® in clinical Medical Physics is continuously increasing, thanks to new technologies and developments in the field.
 However, there is a lack of practical guidance for students, researchers, and medical professionals on how to incorporate it into their work.

-Focusing on the areas of diagnostic Nuclear Medicine and Radiation Oncology Imaging, this book provides a comprehensive treatment of the use of MATLAB® in clinical Medical Physics.
-It is an invaluable guide for medical physicists and researchers, in addition to postgraduates in medical physics or biomedical engineering preparing for a career in the field.
+Focusing on the areas of diagnostic Nuclear Medicine and Radiation Oncology Imaging, this book provides a comprehensive treatment of the use of MATLAB in clinical Medical Physics, in Nuclear Medicine.
+It is an invaluable guide for medical physicists and researchers, in addition to postgraduates in medical physics or biomedical engineering, preparing for a career in the field.

 Maria Lyra Georgosopoulou, PhD, is a Medical Physicist and Associate Professor at the National and Kapodistrian University of Athens, Greece.

 Photo credit: The Antikythera Mechanism is the world’s oldest known analog computer.
 It consisted of many wheels and discs that could be placed onto the mechanism for calculations.
 It is possible that the first algorithms and analog calculations in mathematics were implemented with this mechanism, invented in the early first centuries BC.
 It has been selected for the cover to demonstrate the importance of calculations in science.